fluxcd/helm-operator-get-started/README.md

 Successfully tagged stefanprodan/podinfo:0.4.10
 ```

-I want to automate the production deployment based on version tags, I would use `semver` filters instead of `glob`:
+If I want to automate the production deployment based on version tags, I would use `semver` filters instead of `glob`:

 ```yaml
 apiVersion: helm.integrations.flux.weave.works/v1alpha2